SuXYIO/LRDemo/README.md

 make
 ```
 ### Windows:
-Not supported yet.
-The program uses POSIX libs, which vanilla Windows doesn't support.
-The versions before might have a chance of working on Windows.
-Might work if using methods like MinGW to use POSIX standards on Windows.
+Might work by using methods like `MinGW`.
+Haven't tested yet.

 ## Usage
 ```bash